Payee: Definition and Examples

 Multiple payees: If there is more than one payee listed on a check, any one of them individually might be able to endorse the check, or they might all have to endorse the check.
 The rules depend on state law and the language on the check.
 See more details about multiple payees.

 Logistics: After endorsing a check, the payee presents it to a bank or credit union for deposit or cash.
 The financial institutions (both the receiving bank and the payer’s bank, assuming they’re different) handle the rest of the process in the background.
 Your bank collects funds from the account that the money ultimately comes from.
 Learn more about that process.

 In some cases, Social Security (and SSI) benefit payments are made payable to a “representative payee” instead of the ultimate beneficiary (the person entitled to receive benefits).
 That happens when the Social Security Administration believes that an individual (the beneficiary) can’t manage funds on their own.
 Somebody else helps with money management.

 A representative payee is similar to a standard payee: That person can negotiate the check, but representative payees must manage money for the benefit of the actual beneficiary.
 As a result, the funds must be spent on (or saved for) things that help the beneficiary.
 Also, it would be illegal for the representative payee to enrich himself with those funds.
-For more details, .
+For more details, the SSA.